dlinds/csv-to-sql/README.md

 - converts the JSON to SQL
 - outputs at different batch sizes to .SQL files

+You need to make sure whatever CSV your converting has the same column names as the table you're inserting into.

 ## Usage

+Install packages with `yarn install`

+1. Add your CSV to the `input_csv_files` directory
+   - make sure the column names match your table that you're inserting into
-1. Update the `constants.js` file with the appropriate values
+2. Update the `constants.js` file with the appropriate values
-2. Run `node index.js` in your terminal
+3. Run `node index.js` in your terminal
-3. Get the outputted files from the `output_sql_files` directory
+4. Get the outputted files from the `output_sql_files` directory
-4. Import them into MySQL
+5. Import them into MySQL

 ## Notes